fractus-io/keras-tutorial/README.md

 ![alt text](https://github.com/fractus-io/keras-tutorial/blob/master/assets/image/mlp_two_layers_times_e_60.png "MNIST Two Layers Perceptron - times for each epoch")

-## Convolutional Neuarl Network
+## <a id="513"></a>Convolutional Neural Network

 Now we will try to build simple Convolutional neural network(CNN).
-Details about CNN is explained here.
+Details about CNN is explained here TODO ...

 Model will have: